moudsen/cleanansiblebackups/README.md

 ```

 # Issues and/or Development
-I access Pull requests and I will also respond to Issues created in this Github project.
+I accept Pull requests and I will also respond to Issues created in this Github project.